Frobeniusnorm/AcademicTextEstimator/README.md

   | 0.0692 | 0.47 | 1.19 | 1.21 | 1.25 | 1.29 | 1.39 | 1.55 |

 The statistic menu on the right consists of a blue and a purple box and a list:
 - the blue box contains statistic about the text: the academical score (i.e. *distribution score*), the actually looked up words compared to the overall contained lexical items (remeber: not everything this program regards a lexical item is a word, see the regex in the source files for explanation).
+The computation time shows the time the estimation of the text took.
+The first computation will always be significantly slower, because of Just in time compilation and other factors.
 - the purple box contains checkboxes for each word class.
 This is only relevant for the "compute" option: words from unchecked word classes will *not* be investigated.
 - a word list also only relevant for the "compute" option, containing every found word form and its individual *distribution score*.
 ## Building